- Never run drop cords under rugs.

 New bulb doesn’t work?

-My light went out replaced the bulb and it still doesn’t work.
+Piper Electric Co., Inc. My light went out, replaced the bulb and it still doesn’t work.
 Check the new bulb in a lamp that you know is working.
 If the bulb doesn’t come on guess what?
 Your brand new bulb is bad.
-Yes it does happen they get tossed around during shipping and or at home and the filament can break.
-Piper Electric
+Yes. it does happen.
+They get tossed around during shipping and or at home and the filament can break.
+Piper Electric Co., Inc.

 Electrical Breaker Trip

-It’s a weekend, and I just loss power to my refrigerator and a counter outlet.
+Piper Electric Co., Inc. It’s a weekend, and I just loss power to my refrigerator and a counter outlet.
 Most service companies charge hefty fees for night and weekend work.
 Check your circuit breakers first see if they are tripped.
-If one is unplug the appliance and then reset the circuit breaker by taking it to the full off position then on.
+If one is tripped, unplug the appliance and then reset the circuit breaker by taking it to the full off position then on.
 If the breaker stays on then plug in the appliance.
 If it trips out right away, or when the cooling compressor turns on then you have a bad appliance.
-If there isn’t a breaker tripped, go to an outlet with that you know is working and plug in an extension cord, to connect the refrigerator.
-This should hold you over for the weekend then you can get a service company on regular time and rates.
-Piper Electric
+If there isn’t a breaker tripped, go to an outlet that you know is working and plug in an extension cord, to connect the refrigerator.
+This should hold you over for the weekend, then you can get a service company on regular time and rates.
+Piper Electric Co., Inc.

-Bathroom Receptacle is out…wait a minute.
+Piper Electric Co., Inc. Bathroom Receptacle is out…wait a minute.
 So is the other bathroom.
 I looked at all the circuit breakers and they look ok.
 It is simply possibly a GFCI receptacle that tripped.
-Check around and see if you have a receptacle that looks similar to the one attached it has a test and reset button on it.
+Check around and see if you have a receptacle with a test and reset button on it.
 Simply press in the rest button and you should have power back on.
-If the receptacle trips out again you possibly have something plugged in that going bad or is bad.
-These receptacles keep people from getting shocked, and are in bath rooms, kitchens, garages, exterior outlets and unfinished basement.
+If the receptacle trips out again, you possibly have something plugged in that is going bad or is bad.
+These receptacles keep people from getting shocked, and are in bathrooms, kitchens, garages, exterior outlets and unfinished basements.
 So check there first before incurring a service charge.
 They also make GFCI circuit breakers that do the same thing and protect the same areas.
-Piper Electric
+Piper Electric Co., Inc.